vapi4k/vapi4k/vapi4k-docs/topics/Setup.md

 Copy the ngrok `Web Interface` URL and paste it into your browser.
 You will see the ngrok dashboard and all messages exchanged between your app and the Vapi platform.

-Copy the ngrok `Forwarding` URL into your copy buffer.
+Copy the ngrok `Forwarding` URL to your clipboard.
 You will need this URL in the next step.

 ## Create a secrets file